corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 ## Test the Migration

-Follow the steps in section [Scale Down the Running Corda Worker Instances]({{< relref "#scale-down-the-running-corda-worker-instances" >}}) on copies of your dadabase backups to ensure the database migration stages are successful before proceeding with an upgrade of a production Corda.
+Follow the steps in [Scale Down the Running Corda Worker Instances]({{< relref "#scale-down-the-running-corda-worker-instances" >}}) on copies of your database backups to ensure the database migration stages are successful before proceeding with an upgrade of a production Corda.

 This reveals any issues with migrating the data before incurring any downtime.
 It will also indicate the length of downtime required to perform a real upgrade, allowing you to schedule accordingly.